 It was already obvious from univariate comparisons that the bone structure in Hapalops, the small-sized extinct sloth, departed from the condition observed in extant xenarthrans.
-Indeed, the overall great compactness of its humeral diaphysis does not seem to be matched by any other sampled xenarthrans (but see aquatic specialization of Thalassocnus; Amson et al. 2014).
-This does not seem to be a systemic bone mass increase (Amson et al. 2018), because neither the trabecular parameters nor the compactness of the radial diaphysis of this taxon seems to be notably affected by bone mass increase.
-Finding a compact humerus is particularly surprising, as the stylopod can be expected to be less compact in terrestrial mammals (Amson & Kolb 2016).
+Indeed, the overall great compactness of its humeral diaphysis does not seem to be matched by any other sampled xenarthran (but see aquatic specialization of Thalassocnus; Amson et al. 2014).
+This does not seem to be a systemic bone mass increase (Amson et al. 2018), because neither the trabecular parameters nor the compactness of the radial diaphysis of this taxon seem to be notably affected by bone mass increase.
+Finding a compact humerus is particularly surprising, as the stylopod can be expected to be less compact than the zeugopod in terrestrial mammals (Amson & Kolb 2016).
 In the case of Lestodon, it was not obvious from univariate comparisons that its bone structure was outlying, but both the latter and Hapalops fell outside the range of extant xenarthrans in the respective discriminant analyses.
 One may hence conclude that, based on their bone structure, the humerus and radius of both Hapalops and Lestodon were likely involved in a loading regime different from those associated with the lifestyles of extant xenarthrans.
 For Hapalops, one can however note that the phylogenetically informed discriminant analysis strongly supports a classification within extant sloths’ category, which might indicate that some aspects of their mechanical environment were similar.
-The main direction of the trabecular (MDT) also agrees with the fact that the bone structure of extant sloth is different but the most similar of the three extant lifestyles discriminated here (Fig. 4C).
+The main direction of the trabecular (MDT) also agrees with the fact that the bone structure of extant sloths is different from that of Hapalops, but that the former represent the most similar of the three extant lifestyles discriminated here (Fig. 4C).
 Based on bone gross morphology, Hapalops was previously reconstructed as partly or primarily arboreal (Matthew 1912; White 1997).
 Both bone structure and gross morphology therefore seem to point in the same direction for the reconstruction of Hapalops’ lifestyle.
 The large-sized Lestodon, on the other hand, is not classified with strong support to one of the extant groups.
 The least probable classification is to extant sloths’ lifestyle (0.03% of posterior probability), which might suggest that the bone structure of Lestodon resembles more that of anteaters and armadillos.
 Naturally, suspensory posture has never been purported for this elephant-sized sloth.
 Lestodon was interpreted as traviportal (slow-moving with both quadrupedal and bipedal stances) by Toledo (1996), and the forelimb gross morphology was found to be consistent with fossorial activity (but probably not to procure food (Coombs 1983); see Bargo et al. (2000) for a more tempered interpretation).
-Including other fossorial and non-fossorial taxa in the sampling of the bone structure analysis will be necessary to suggest a more precise assertion regarding the digging habits of this taxon (but its large size will be problematic, see above).
+Including other fossorial and non-fossorial taxa in the sampling of the bone structure analysis will be necessary to suggest a more precise assertion regarding the digging habits of this taxon (but its large size might be problematic, see above).
 The two other extinct sloths subject to a discriminant analysis, Glossotherium and Scelidotherium, differ from the former two in falling within the distribution of extant xenarthrans.
 However, in neither case is the classification clear, and it seems that acquiring additional bone structure parameters will be necessary to draw reliable conclusions.